 - Select Account Privacy and toggle on Private Account.

 A Private Account is only visible to people who follow you.
-People who want to follow you will send a request which you manually approve or not as required.
-This setting makes you a lot less visible on Instagram.
+People who want to follow you will send a request which you can accept or deny at your discretion.
+This setting makes you a lot less visible on Instagram by allowing you to decide who gets to see your profile and posts.

 You can also turn off your activity status:

-- Open Settings and Privacy and Security in Instagram.
+- Open Settings and Privacy and Security on Instagram.

 - Toggle Show Activity Status to off.